-This document guides districts and schools in how to modify curriculum or create new courses that address the unique language and academic gaps of Long Term English Learners.
+Provides guidance to districts and schools to modify curriculum or create new courses that address the unique language and academic gaps of Long Term English Learners.

-Unlocking Learning II: Science as a Lever for English Learner Equity, Education Trust-West https://west.edtrust.org/resource/unlocking-learningii-using-math-lever-english-learner-equity/
+Unlocking Learning II: Science as a Lever for English Learner Equity, Education Trust-West

-"Unlocking Learning: Science as a Lever for English Learner Equity", lays out a blueprint for increasing access and achievement in science for California's English learners.
+Unlocking Learning: Science as a Lever for English Learner Equity, lays out a blueprint for increasing access and achievement in science for California's English learners.
 The report concludes with district-level and state-level recommendations, along with a series of questions for community stakeholders to ask in their advocacy for closing English learner achievement gaps in science.